apotheon/unixlike/content/doc/awk_scripting.md

 +++
-title = 'Scripting With awk'
+title = 'scripting with awk'
 date = 2021-07-09
 +++